isomerpages/cda-corp/_for-professionals/National TB Programme/Director's Message.md

 </li>
 <li>
 <p>Strong Partnerships: Collaboration with healthcare providers, researchers,
-community organizations, and international agencies strengthens our efforts and enhances our capacity to combat TB.</p>
+community organisations, and international agencies strengthens our efforts and enhances our capacity to combat TB.</p>
 </li>
 <li>